 You can have a more cohesive team

-The skills of teamwork and the creation of a collaborative, cohesive team culture can be learned and put into action.
-This assessment combines the self-knowledge you obtain through Everything DiSC with the transformative model that Patrick Lencioni introduced in his best-selling book The Five Dysfunctions of a Team.
+This assessment combines the self-knowledge you obtain through Everything DiSC with the transformative model Patrick Lencioni introduced in his best-selling book, The Five Dysfunctions of a Team.

 The online assessment

 Participants answer survey questions in three sections.
 The first is a set of questions used to determine one’s DiSC profile.
 The following sections evaluate how frequently the team engages in the five behaviors and the team’s culture.
 Team behavior is evaluated and members are asked about what behaviors they find appropriate for their team.